 She has a broad range of experience in the design and analysis of clinical trials and other interventional studies.
 Currently she is the statistician on a variety of clinical trials including; APRICOT - a two-staged randomised placebo controlled trial with an adaptive element for treatment of Pustular Psoriasis with the IL-1 receptor antagonist anakinra; and ASCOT – a randomised controlled trial of adjunctive intraocular and periocular steroid (triamcinolone acetonide) versus standard treatment in eyes undergoing vitreoretinal surgery for open globe trauma.
-She is also the statistician on a systematic review and individual participant data meta-analysis of skin care interventions for the prevention of eczema and food allergy (SCiPAD).
+She is the statistician on an international individual participant data meta-analysis of skin care interventions for the prevention of eczema and food allergy (SCiPAD).

 Her statistical research interests include relevant accessible methods for:

 - Handling missing data in randomised controlled trials

 - Accounting for post-randomisation events, such as rescue medication and non-compliance in randomised controlled trials

 - Transparency in the statistical analysis of clinical trials

 She has been an Associate Editor for the journal Trials and reviews articles for various other journals.
 She serves as a member of IDMCs and TSCs.